kanisterio/kanister/design/kopia.md

 [server access credential](#server-access-users-management) generated from the service account of the `RepositoryController` controller.

-The controller running in this mode is annotated with the `repo.kanister.io/repo-scope: global` annotation.
+The controller and the `Repository` resource running are annotated with the `repo.kanister.io/repo-scope: global` annotation.

 ### Namespace Mode